 Weather data recorded at Sydney Airport by the Bureau of Meteorology has been analysed for this project.
 The anemometer is located about 10 km to the southwest of the site.
 The arms of the wind rose point in the direction from where the wind is coming from.
-The directional wind speeds measured here are considered representative of the incident wind conditions at the site, due to close proximity to the site.
+The directional wind speeds measured here are considered representative of the incident wind conditions at the site, due to close proximity to the site and similar distance from the coast.

-Figure 4.
-Wind rose showing probability of time of wind direction and speed
+Figure 4: Wind rose showing probability of time of wind direction and speed

-It is evident from Figure 4 that the prevailing wind directions are from the northeast, south, and north-west quadrants with stronger winds from the directions.
+It is evident from Figure 4 that the prevailing wind directions are from the northeast, south, and north-west quadrants with stronger winds from these directions.
 The measured mean wind speed is 4.5 m/s, and the 5% exceedance mean wind speed is 9.5 m/s.

-Strong summer winds occur mainly from the south quadrant and the north-east.
+Strong summer winds occur mainly from the south and north-east quadrants.
 Winds from the south are associated with large synoptic frontal systems and generally provide the strongest gusts during summer.
 Moderate intensity winds from the north-east tend to bring cooling relief on hot summer afternoons typically lasting from noon to dusk.
 These are small-scale temperature driven effects; the larger the temperature differential between land and sea, the stronger the wind.